robbyt/mcp-io/README.md

 ## Quick Start

-Here's a simple example showing the basic API:
+Here's a simple example of creating an MCP server that exposes a tool to convert text to uppercase:

 ```go
 package main